mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 Is James teaching lawlessness, or the magnification of the law?

+---

+{% include verse.html
+text="Jesus answered, “Is it not written in your <strong>Torah</strong>, ‘I said, you are gods’?
+If those to whom the word of God came were called ‘gods’—and **the scripture cannot be annulled**—" verse="John 10:34-35"
+%}

 ## The "Least" of the Commandments

 Man has a deceitful heart ({% include inline-verse.html verse="Jeremiah 17:9" text-after=")," %} and can convince himself that he is obedient even when he is picking and choosing commandments that he likes and ignoring the ones that he doesn't like.